SovereignCloudStack/hardware-landscape/netbox/bootstrap/README.md

 To effectively add and configure network devices, some setup is necessary.

-This tutorial provides scripts and instructions to bootstrap NetBox with prerequisites, enabling you to add SCS Landscape network devices and manage their configurations.
+This tutorial provides scripts and instructions to bootstrap NetBox with prerequisites, enabling you to add SCS Landscape **LAB** network devices and manage their configurations.

 Note that the tutorial is not limited to SCS Landscape.
 The reader could create own YAML definitions of required initialization in Netbox.

+The development of the netbox_init.py script was influenced by the [netbox-initializers](https://github.com/tobiasge/netbox-initializers) plugin, although their use cases differ slightly. `netbox_init.py` serves as a versatile tool to facilitate development with NetBox, enabling the import of objects using the NetBox API.
+It can be used with any NetBox instance without requiring the plugin to be installed.
+Additionally, the script supports synchronization with remote data sources and allows custom scripts execution through the NetBox API.

 ## Prerequisites